 As men age, their level of testosterone diminishes while their level of estrogen increases.
-This causes a change in their hormonal balance, which can lead to middle age spread and a loss of assertiveness.
+This causes a change in their hormonal balance, which can lead to middle-age spread and a loss of assertiveness.

 As we have discussed, cow’s milk is brimming with female hormones, and so consuming dairy can further increase estrogen levels.
 This leads to increased production of DHT (Di-Hydro-Testosterone).

-DHT is an active form of testosterone and the increased production of it can irritate the prostate and an increased risk of prostate problems.
+DHT is an active form of testosterone and the increased production of it can irritate the prostate and lead to an increased risk of prostate problems.
 Expanding on this, dairy products such as milk contain a natural growth factor IGF-1, which signals cells to grow, stimulating the growth of calves.